 Ginseng is commonly referred to as Asian, Chinese, or Korean ginseng, depending on where it is grown.

-There is also a separate species grown in North America known as American ginseng (Panax quinquefolius).
+There is also a different ginseng species grown in North America known as American ginseng (Panax quinquefolius).

-All species of ginseng contains ginsenosides, compounds unique to ginseng that are responsible for this herb’s many physical and mental health benefits.
+All species of ginseng contain ginsenosides, compounds unique to ginseng that are responsible for this herb’s many physical and mental health benefits.

 1. Ginseng Improves Memory and Mental Performance